-- Being open and responsive to the knowledge and acceptance of professional, technological development and innovation in the field, and to the provision of authentic mediation. - Seeks to adhere to and adhere to the ethical principles of work and organizational culture, and to compliance with quality requirements.

-- Takes decisions carefully, in consultation with representatives of other fields of expertise (primarily legal, economic, energy and environmental), with full responsibility. - Being responsible for sustainability, health and environmental awareness. - Decisions take into account the principles and principles of environmental protection, quality, consumer protection, product liability, equal access, health and safety at work, technical, economic and legal regulations, and engineering.
+- a) knowledge Knows the widely used problem-solving techniques for research or scientific work.
+Knows the management tools and methods related to management, and the legislation needed to practice the profession. - b) skills Being able to design and manage the use of technical, economic, environmental, and human resources. - c) attitude Being open and responsive to the knowledge and acceptance of professional, technological development and innovation in the field, and to the provision of authentic mediation.
+Seeks to adhere to and adhere to the ethical principles of work and organizational culture, and to compliance with quality requirements. - d) autonomy and responsibility Takes decisions carefully, in consultation with representatives of other fields of expertise (primarily legal, economic, energy and environmental), with full responsibility.
+Being responsible for sustainability, health and environmental awareness.
+Decisions take into account the principles and principles of environmental protection, quality, consumer protection, product liability, equal access, health and safety at work, technical, economic and legal regulations, and engineering.

 To complete the course, 2 midterm tests must be written during the semester.
 Type of midterms: multiple choice test and essay.
 1st midterm: max.
 40 points available.
 2nd midterm: max.
 60 points available.
 So a total of 100 points can be collected from the two midterms.
-Student can earn extra points for midterm scores as follows: Visiting lectures is not a must, there is no catalog, but anyone who enters and enriches the lesson with the sessions of the curriculum has an extra point, which is recorded at the end of each hour.
+Student can earn extra points for midterm scores as follows:

+Visiting lectures is not a must, there is no catalog, but anyone who enters and enriches the lesson with the sessions of the curriculum has an extra point, which is recorded at the end of each hour.
 It is important that students have to come and write down their points after every hour.
 You cannot enter a point backwards.
 If students send links, advertisements, a few paragraph analyzes, etc. to the curriculum, we can also reward them with extra points.
 Plus points can be earned no later than the last hour, then no longer.